awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

   Alternatively, use the Run Command document `AWS-UpdateSSMAgent` to update the agent version on one or more instances at a time\.
 For information, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
 **Tip**
-To always keep your agent up to date, we recommend updating SSM Agent to the latest version on an automated schedule that you define using either of the following methods:
+To always keep your agent up\-to\-date, we recommend updating SSM Agent to the latest version on an automated schedule that you define using either of the following methods:
 Run `AWS-UpdateSSMAgent` as part of a State Manager association\.
 For information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.
 Run `AWS-UpdateSSMAgent` as part of a Maintenance Window\.
 For information about working with Maintenance Windows, see [Working with Maintenance Windows \(Console\)](sysman-maintenance-working.md) and [Tutorial: Create and Configure a Maintenance Window \(AWS CLI\)](maintenance-windows-cli-tutorials-create.md)\.